 - There is also a Temp Assure insulation pack which can keep your dish hot or cold.

 Then yesterday, while I was having my morning coffee I saw David Rocco’s Dolce Vita on TV and guess what he was making?!?
 Lazy (wo)Man’s Lasagna!
-That was it!
-The last piece of the puzzle.
-I knew what recipe I was gonna use!
-Click here to print out the full recipe.
+No need to boil the lasagna pasta sheets?
+I’m in!

 - 50 grams carrots finely chopped